zowe/docs-site/docs/user-guide/ze-working-with-uss-files.md

 3. Select the files or folders you want to move.
    - Select multiple items by pressing the `Ctrl` key as you select each item.
    - Select a continuous range of items by selecting the first item in the range, then hold down the `Shift` key until selecting the last item in the range.
-4. Right click the selected items and select the **Copy** option from the menu
+4. Right-click the selected items and select the **Copy** option from the menu
 5. Navigate in the USS tree to the folder where you want to paste the files.

    Files can be moved across different profiles or LPARs, which may cause a brief delay due to the transfer process.
-6. Right click on the folder and select the **Paste** option from the menu.
+6. Right-click on the folder and select the **Paste** option from the menu.

    The copied items display in the new location.